Dotdigital blog

 8. Establish a posting schedule

 How often do you want to publish new content?
-Setting a posting schedule is crucial for maintaining consistency.
+Setting a posting schedule supports consistency.
 Consider factors like:

 • Your team’s capacity